-- 3 Above Standard: Five observations are extremely insightful and provide many details and/or examples. - 2 At Standard: Student has made five observations and they all fully address the instructional supports used by the teacher and your opinion of the effectiveness of the supports. - 1 Below Standard: Student has not made five observations and/or they do not fully address the instructional supports used by the teacher and nor your opinion of the effectiveness of the supports.
+- 3 Above Standard: Analysis and synthesis are extremely insightful and provide many details and/or examples. - 2 At Standard: Student has fully addressed all of the components of the lesson analysis. - 1 Below Standard: Student has not fully addressed the components of the lesson analysis and/or the reflection is cursory.